gagank1/Flappy-Nerd/web-pixi/README.md

 ## Blink-tap hook

 The global function `window.triggerJump()` is available and will trigger the same flap action as keyboard, mouse, or touch input.
 This hook is defined in `index.html` and re-bound in `src/main.ts` once the PixiJS game initializes.

+## Display resolution

+The Pixi scene uses a 1200×800 logical canvas so that all world coordinates line up with the original Java implementation.
+The renderer still scales responsively to fit the browser window.